Buttercream Sweethearts

 You will know that the cookies are perfectly cooked when they have lost their sheen, but are not hard yet.
 They will finish cooking on the pan once you take them out of the oven.
 This makes them soft and creamy, while being durable.
 Makes 4-6 dozen.

-Shannon’s Sugar Cookies
+Shannon’s Soft-Yet-Durable Sugar Cookies

 Shannon Vavich